guilhermelcosta/guilhermelcosta/README.md

 ### [My personal portfolio](https://guilhermecosta.vercel.app/) ✌️

 I'm a software engineering student, currently in my sophomore year at college.
 I have a degree in civil engineering, a field where I worked until 2022, when I decided to migrate to the field I always liked.
-Since then, I've been developing projects that can help with some real-life problems.
-My repository has the projects I've developed so far, which will be updated as I improve.
+I feel comfortable working with HTML, CSS, VanillaJS, ReactJS, VueJS, Java, Sprinboot, SQL and Git.
+I appreciate agile methodologies and looking for new ways to improve processes, making them more efficient.
+My curiosity extends to mastering the realm of building serverless applications.

 <!-- Cards de contato -->
 <div align="left">